There are two main types of implants:

-Immediate Load Dental Implants.
 Also called same day implants or Teeth in a Day®, immediate load dental implants allow placement of a temporary tooth during the same appointment as your dental implant placement.
 This may be a good option if you have enough natural bone and an implant secure enough to support immediate placement and pressure on the new temporary tooth.

-Mini dental implants (MDIs).
 Also called small or narrow diameter implants, these toothpick-sized implants are narrower than most commonly used dental implants.
 They are placed through less-invasive techniques and are used primarily to stabilize a lower denture.

-All-on-4®.
 All-on-4 is an alternative to placing a top or bottom set of replacement teeth, called a full arch.
 Four dental implants are placed in available bone, avoiding the need for bone grafting.
 Special abutments are used so that a temporary set of replacement teeth can be placed the same day.
 You follow a modified diet while the gum tissues heal and the implants bond with your natural bone.
 After about six months, the permanent replacement teeth will be placed and you can resume a regular diet.

 Well-placed and cared for dental implants have the potential to last a lifetime.
 Caring for teeth restored with dental implants is just like caring for your natural teeth: brush, floss and get regular dental cleanings and check-ups.